 In the summer of 1960 Chris Strachwitz came across a gospel musician and his four sons preaching on the streets of Baton Rouge, Louisiana.
 Listen as Mr. Strachwitz describes meeting and recording Rev. Louis Overstreet and then listen to the interview he recorded with Rev. Overstreet in 1962.

-Interview by: Tom Diamant
+Interviewer: Tom Diamant

-Date: June 8, 2020
+Date: June 8th, 2020

-Location: On the telephone in San Rafael, California (Strachwitz) and El Cerrito, California (Diamant)
+Location: On the telephone in San Rafael, CA (Strachwitz) and El Cerrito, CA (Diamant)

-Interviewed by: Chris Strachwitz
+Interviewer: Chris Strachwitz